agentmorris/MegaDetector/megadetector.md

 ## What is MegaDetector bad at?

-While MegaDetector works well in a variety of terrestrial ecosystems, it's not perfect, and we can't stress enough how important it us to test MegaDetector on your own data before trusting it.
+While MegaDetector works well in a variety of terrestrial ecosystems, it's not perfect, and we can't stress enough how important it is to test MegaDetector on your own data before trusting it.
 We can help you do that; [email us](mailto:cameratraps@lila.science) if you have questions about how to evaluate MegaDetector on your own data, even if you don't have images you've already reviewed.

 But really, we'll answer the question...
 MegaDetector v5's biggest challenges are with reptiles.
 This is an area where accuracy has dramatically improved since MDv4, but it's still the case that reptiles are under-represented in camera trap data, and an AI model is only as good as its training data.
 That doesn't mean MDv5 doesn't support reptiles; sometimes it does amazing on reptile-heavy datasets.
 But sometimes it drives you bonkers by missing obvious reptiles.